alexjcode/tictactoe-game-client/README.md

 Desktop / Tablet / Mobile

 ## User stories
+- As a user, I want to be able to sign in and out
-- As a busy player who is slow at tic-tac-toe, I want to be able to resume a game from earlier, so I can finish it on my schedule
+- As a user, I want to be able to change my password
-- As a cautious user, I want to be able to change my password, so I can stay secure
+- As a user, I want to be able to see my scores
-- As an admin, I want the game to disable moves when a game ends and not allow repeat moves, so the scoring is accurate
+- As a user, I want to be able to see the outcome when a game ends
-- As an admin, I want the game to require a sign in, so I can analyze the stats of the users
+- As a user, I want the game to disable moves when a game ends, and not allow repeat moves
+- As a user, I want to be able to resume an incomplete game from earlier

 ## Version control
 I commited about once for every hour of work.
 Using git, i worked on a brach of the main repository, and merged to the main after adding features with working code, in order to separate the testing code from the main code.